cornerstonejs/cornerstone3D/packages/docs/docs/concepts/progressive-loading/retrieve-Configuration.md

 What if I start with a range 1 instead of 0?
 </summary>

-Cornerstone will automatically fetch the range 0 first and then fetch the range 1 (which would be the rest of the data in case of two ranges)
+Cornerstone will automatically fetch the range 0 combined with range 1 as a single request.
+This avoids needing to perform multiple intermediate requests.

 </details>